oracle-livelabs/cloud-database-services/exadata-ocw-hol/smart_scan/smart_scan.md

 In this lab, you will:
 * Execute a query and verify Smart Scan was not used
-* Execute the same query and observe how Smart Scan improved the query
+* Execute the same query with Smart Scan enabled and observe how Smart Scan improved the query

 ### Prerequisites